alexweininger/notes/Math/Discrete Structures/graphs.md

 **Ore's Theorem:** Let G be a simple connected graph where `|V(G)| = n >= 3`.
 If `deg(x) + deg(y) >= n` for all nonadjacent x, y that exist in V(G), then G is Hamiltonian.

 _note: Ore's theorem is only a sufficient condition for a Hamiltonian cycle.
 Meaning a Hamiltonian graph does not have to satisfy this condition, but if a graph does, it is a Hamiltonian cycle._

+Can a Hamiltonian graph have a cut-vertex?

+A Hamiltonian graph must be connected

+No a Hamiltonian graph cannot have a cut-vertex.